EU post to 'protect European way of life' called 'disgusting,' 'reprehensible' | DW | 11.09.2019

 "Creating a portfolio 'Protection of the European way of life' in response to 'legitimate fears and concerns about the impact of irregular migration' is totally misguided and reprehensible," said Sophie in t‘ Veld, a progressive Dutch MEP.

-Ska Geller, a German lawmaker who heads the Green party bloc in the European Parliament, also voiced her concern that the new post implied a "contradiction between supporting refugees and European values."
+Ska Keller, a German lawmaker who heads the Green party bloc in the European Parliament, also voiced her concern that the new post implied a "contradiction between supporting refugees and European values."

 Damien Careme, a French member of the Greens, said the portfolio name was "an abomination."